About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 Within 30 days of your surgery

-A lymphedema therapist is a physical or occupational therapist who specializes in treating lymphedema.
+See a lymphedema therapist.
 Before your LVB surgery, you need to have regular appointments with a certified lymphedema therapist.
-The lymphedema therapist will work with you to decrease the swelling in your affected limb before your surgery.
+A lymphedema therapist is a physical or occupational therapist who has special training in treating lymphedema.
+They will work with you to reduce the swelling in your affected limb before your surgery.

 It’s helpful to bring these things to your appointment: